-2017 Comparative 2016 \$5,000,000 Series A bond payable to bank, payable in six monthly installments of interest only, followed by 114 monthly installments of principal and interest, estimated at \$22,882 monthly.
+\$5,000,000 Series A bond payable to bank dated June 2014, payable in monthly installments of principal and interest, estimated at \$22,882 monthly.
 Secured by a mortgage on land and buildings as well as an assignment of rents and leases on specified real properties.
 The interest rate is fixed at 3.47% through June 2024 at which time the bond is required to be purchased by the Borrower in accordance with the bond agreement (Bondowners' Option to Put Bonds).
 The bond matures in June 2044.
-The Organization also entered into an Interest Rate Swap agreement with the lender (see below). \$ 4,692,691 \$ 4,793,758 \$4,053,581 multiple advance Series B bond payable to bank, payable in 24 monthly installments of interest only and then 96 monthly installments of principal and interest, estimated at \$19,569 monthly.
+The Organization also entered into an Interest Rate Swap agreement with the lender (see below).

+\$4,053,581 multiple advance Series B bond payable to bank dated June 2014, monthly installments of principal and interest, estimated at \$19,569 monthly.
 Secured by a mortgage on land and buildings as well as an assignment of rents and leases on specified real properties.
-The interest rate is fixed 3.74% through June 2024 at which time the bond is required to be purchased by the Borrower in accordance with the bond agreement (Bondowners' Option to Put Bonds).
+The interest rate is fixed at 3.74% through June 2024 at which time the bond is required to be purchased by the Borrower in accordance with the bond agreement (Bondowners' Option to Put Bonds).
 The bond matures in June 2044.
 The Organization also entered into an Interest Rate Swap agreement with the lender (see below).

-3,965,858 4,047,175 \$3,500,000 multiple advance term note to bank, payable in 24 monthly installments of interest only, then 96 monthly payments of principal and interest, estimated at \$17,218 based on a 30-year amortization period.
+\$4,260,000 multiple advance term note to bank dated June 2014, payable beginning in July 2018 in monthly payments of principal and interest based on a 30-year amortization period estimated at \$20,012 monthly, with the remaining balance due in full on the maturity date June 2024.
 Secured by the Organization's investment account.
 The Organization shall maintain in said investment account assets having a minimum fair market value of not less than the outstanding principal balance of associated Note, from time to time divided by 70%.
-The interest rate is fixed at 4.25% through maturity in June 2024.
-2,460,701 837,352 \$3,000,000 revolving line of credit, due on demand.
+The interest rate is fixed at 4.25%.

+\$3,000,000 revolving line of credit, due on demand.
 Secured by all of the Organization's accounts, inventories, equipment, general intangibles, investment property, financial assets, documents, instruments, deposit accounts, letter of credit rights and chattel paper and products and proceeds of the foregoing.
 Interest is at the current One Month Libor rate plus 2.00%, adjusting monthly.
-The interest rate was 3.03% at June 30, 2017.
-432,600 1,162,756
+The interest rate was 4.08% at June 30, 2018 (3.03% at June 30, 2017).

+Comparative